Our Children

 The Weight of Witnessing Pain

-Seeing so much suffering, especially in young kids, was really tough.
-Every child's struggle wasn't just a number or a case file; it turned into a personal story that deeply touched those who cared for them.
+Seeing so much suffering, especially in young kids, was really hard.
+Every child's struggle wasn't just a number or a case file; it became a personal story that deeply touched those who cared for them.
 This created a mix of empathy, compassion, and a heavy sense of loss.
 These tough experiences often led to compassion fatigue and burnout, making many rethink their roles in healthcare.
 Professionals started to doubt if they could handle the constant demands of their jobs, and this emotional strain showed up in different ways, like more sick days and a drop in the quality of care they could offer.

 The Families' Experience of Grief